perikius/Puente_Guide_ASCOM/README.md

 It is necessary to create two linked virtual ports.
 Guide will connect to one, and "Puente_Guide_ASCOM" will connect to the other.
 I have used 'com0com' for this link.
 You can download version 3.0.0.0 here: : https://sourceforge.net/projects/com0com/files/com0com/3.0.0.0/
 <img width="855" height="225" alt="1-com0com" src="https://github.com/user-attachments/assets/9a8a3447-ee64-42c2-9f63-3b4302a2ac26" />
+1. Create a new pair with "Add Pair" and rename them using available ports (e.g., COM4 – COM5).
+Check the Windows Device Manager to ensure they are not in use.

+2. Enable these options: ‘use Ports class’, ‘emulate baud rate’, and ‘enable buffer overrun’ on both ports.

 > **Note:** This program is provided "as is".
 I cannot offer technical support or updates, but I'm sharing it because it works for me.